Gianlu03/Gianlu03/README.md

 </p>

 <p align="center">
-I'm Gianluca, a computer engineering student from Italy, but you can call me <b>Gian!</b>
+I'm Gianluca, a computer engineering student from Italy, but you can call me <b>Gian!</b><br>
+Here follows what i learnt concerning IT from 2017!
 </p>

 <h2 align="center"> PROGRAMMING LANGUAGES </h2>